 Based on our test work, costs and services during the period were allowable and eligible.

 3. Program and Performance Objectives

-The contract stipulates that the agency shall use the funds to achieve the following outcomes:
+The contract stipulates that Andrew Jackson Foundation shall use the funds to service approximately 230,000 visitors with two projects with the following outcomes: